-Year First Identified: Older subadult or young adult in 2001
+Year First Identified: 2001 as an older subadult or young adult

 In early summer, #480 has a medium to dark blond coat which darkens to brown with blonder patches in the fall.
-He has tan tipped claws, and some scars on both sides of his neck.
+He has tan tipped claws and scars on both sides of his neck.
 His ears are wide set and his right ear is floppy.
 His muzzle is long, straight, and narrow.
-He also has a prominent scar above his right eye.
-In the fall months, his body is fat and walrus-shaped with a relatively thick, wrinkled neck.
+He has a prominent scar above his right eye.
+In the fall, his body is fat and walrus-shaped with a relatively thick, wrinkled neck.

 #480 was first classified as an older subadult bear in 2001.
-He, along with #218, uses some of the most efficient fishing techniques at the falls.
-He prefers the jacuzzi, but unlike many other bears, he is often tolerant of numerous other bears around him while he eats.
-These bears wait patiently for him to finish and eat any leftover scraps.
+He, along with #218, use some of the most efficient fishing techniques at the falls. #480 prefers the jacuzzi, but unlike many other bears, he tolerants numerous bears around him while he eats.
+These bears wait patiently for him to finish and eat any leftover fish scraps.

-Despite the fact that #480 is neither as large nor aggressive as other male bears, he was rarely displaced from his preferred fishing spot in the jacuzzi from 2005-2011.
-However in recent years, other mature males have surpassed him in size.
-As a result, #480 has slipped down the bear hierarchy.
-Bears like #747 and #856 will now regularly displace him from his preferred fishing spots and #814 will steal fish from him.
+Despite the fact that #480 is neither as large nor aggressive as some other male bears, he was rarely displaced from his preferred fishing spot in the jacuzzi from 2005-2011.
+However in recent years, other mature males have surpassed him in size and as a result, #480 has slipped down the bear hierarchy. #747 and #856 now regularly displace him from his preferred fishing spots and #814 will steal fish from him.

-He is one of the few bears that can successfully fish at Brooks Falls in September.
-Late in the season, he is often seen fishing in the far pool. #480 may be one of the older bears along the river, but he was once a more playful bear.
+#480 is one of the few bears that can successfully fish at Brooks Falls in September.
+Late in the season, he is often seen fishing in the far pool. #480 was once a more playful bear.
 In 2003, for instance, he was observed playing with many bears including #489 and #634.